yoshuawuyts/knowledge/js/http.md

 ### Request url parsing
 The `url` module synergizes extremely well with the `http` module.
-In order to parse url's and destructure queryStrings do:
+In order to parse url's and destructure query strings do:
 ```js
 const http = require('http')
 const url = require('url')